trefx/trefx.github.io/pages/federated-analytics.md

 By following the Five Safes principles, health data can be used responsibly, leading to valuable research outcomes while safeguarding the privacy of individuals.

+{% include image.html file="/assets/five-safes.png" caption="Figure 1.
+Five Safes: Safe Projects, Safe People, Safe Setting, Safe Output, Safe Data." alt="Safe Projects (is the requested use of the data appropriate?), Safe People (Can the researchers be trusted to ue the data appropriately?), Safe Settings (Is the data stored in a safe manner which limits the possibility for unauthorised use?), Safe Output (Could the results cause any individual to be identified, can this be minimised?), Safe Data (Is there a risk that a person could be identified from the data, can this be minimised?) " max-width="10" %}

 ## What is federated analytics? {#federated}